Germany: Economy

-Then-chancellor Angela Merkel at the 2013 Electromobility Summit in Berlin.
-All new cars sold in Germany must be zero-emission vehicles by 2035.

 Of the world's 500 largest stock market-listed companies by revenue in 2024, the Fortune Global 500, 29 were based in Germany.
 The DAX, Germany's stock market index operated by the Frankfurt Stock Exchange, includes 30 major Germany-based companies.
-Well-known international German brands include Mercedes-Benz, BMW, Volkswagen, Audi, Porsche, Opel, Siemens, Nivea, Bayer, Allianz, Adidas, Puma, Hugo Boss, SAP, Bosch and Deutsche Telekom.
-Berlin is a hub for startup companies and has become the leading location for venture capital-funded firms in the European Union.
+Prominent German companies include Mercedes-Benz, BMW, Volkswagen, Audi, Porsche, Siemens, Adidas, SAP, Bosch and BASF.
+Berlin is a hub for startup companies and has become the leading location for venture capital-funded firms in Europe.
 Germany is recognised for its large portion of specialised small and medium enterprises known as the Mittelstand; these companies represent around 48% of the global market leaders in their segments, labelled hidden champions.

 Research and development efforts form an integral part of the German economy, with the country ranking fourth in research and development expenditure since 2005.
 In 2018, Germany ranked fourth globally in terms of number of science and engineering research papers published and third in the quality-adjusted Nature Index in 2023.
-Research institutions in Germany include the Max Planck Society, the Helmholtz Association, the Fraunhofer Society, and the Leibniz Association.
+Well-known research institutions in Germany include the Max Planck Society, the Helmholtz Association, the Fraunhofer Society, and the Leibniz Association.
 Germany is the largest contributor to the European Space Agency.
 The country was ranked 11th in the Global Innovation Index in 2025.